2003 Scottish Cup final

 The 2003 Scottish Cup Final was played on 31 May 2003 at Hampden Park in Glasgow and was the final of the 117th Scottish Cup.
 The final was contested by Dundee and Rangers.
 Rangers won the match 1–0 with a Lorenzo Amoruso headed goal in the second half.
+It was also Amoruso’s last game for Rangers, as he headed to Blackburn Rovers in the summer.